dotnet/fsharp/scratch/FS-1062-support-letbang-andbang-for-applicative-functors.md

 [Capriotti & Kaposi's paper](https://paolocapriotti.com/assets/applicative.pdf) introduce an example of creating an command line argument parser, where a single applicative can both statically generate help text for the parser, and dynamically parse options given to an application.

-More advanced usages include self-adjusting compuations, such as [Jane Street's Incremental](https://blog.janestreet.com/introducing-incremental/), but with even greater opportunity for efficiencies via the careful balance of power and guarantees that applicatives give (such as the ability to optimise the computation, and avoid recreating the rest of the computation everytime a `Bind` is reached).
+More advanced usages include self-adjusting computations, such as [Jane Street's Incremental](https://blog.janestreet.com/introducing-incremental/), but with even greater opportunity for efficiencies via the careful balance of power and guarantees that applicatives give (such as the ability to optimise the computation, and avoid recreating the rest of the computation every time a `Bind` is reached).

 # Detailed design
 [design]: #detailed-design